TCSA-UDA: Text-Driven Cross-Semantic Alignment for Unsupervised Domain Adaptation in Medical Image Segmentation: Experiments and Results

 Table \ref{tab:ablation1} presents an ablation study evaluating the contribution of key components and their corresponding loss functions on the MRI $\rightarrow$ CT domain adaptation task.
 The baseline setup includes the segmentation loss ($L_{seg}$) and adversarial loss ($L_{adv}$), achieving an average Dice score of 74.7\%.
 Incorporating the prototype alignment loss ($L_{proto}$) improves performance to 77.1\%, indicating that semantic alignment between domains enhances segmentation.
 Including baseline with the proposed visual-language covariance cosine loss ($L_{VLCoL}$) yields a significant boost to 81.2\%, demonstrating its stronger capacity to guide domain adaptation by leveraging visual-language consistency.
 When both $L_{proto}$ and $L_{VLCoL}$ are jointly applied alongside $L_{seg}$ and $L_{adv}$, the model achieves the best performance with an average Dice score of 82.4\%.
 These results highlight the complementary nature of prototype-based alignment and visual-language covariance learning, and confirm that their integration leads to more robust cross-domain feature learning and improved segmentation accuracy.

 To evaluate the effectiveness of our proposed modality-aware vision-language fusion approach, we conducted a comprehensive ablation study focusing on two key factors: (1) the impact of different text embedding methods and prompt templates, and (2) the role of transformer-based fusion in aligning vision and language representations.
 As shown in Table~\ref{tab:ablation3}, models utilizing textual embeddings consistently outperformed the vision-only baseline, highlighting the benefit of incorporating semantic priors from language.
-Among various embeddings, our CLIP-based modality-specific prompt, "A cardiac {CT/MRI} imaging of a [CLS]", achieved the best performance, with 82.4\% and 71.6\% average Dice scores for MRI→CT and CT→MRI adaptation, respectively.
-These results demonstrate that carefully crafted, modality-specific prompts provide more contextually relevant semantic guidance, leading to better domain adaptation.
+Among various embeddings, our CLIP-based modality-aware prompt, "A cardiac {CT/MRI} imaging of a [CLS]", achieved the best performance, with 82.4\% and 71.6\% average Dice scores for MRI→CT and CT→MRI adaptation, respectively.
+These results demonstrate that carefully crafted, modality-aware prompts provide more contextually relevant semantic guidance, leading to better domain adaptation.

 Further analysis in Table~\ref{tab:ablation4} emphasizes the complementary role of transformer-based fusion.
-While shared prompts with fusion improved performance over the non-fused version, combining modality-specific text prompts with transformer fusion yielded the highest gains, outperforming all other configurations.
+While shared prompts with fusion improved performance over the non-fused version, combining modality-aware text prompts with transformer fusion yielded the highest gains, outperforming all other configurations.
 Notably, 'w/o transformer fusion' refers to configurations that exclude MHA and MLP layers from the architecture.
 The shared text prompt used for all shared configurations is 'A photo of [CLS].'